 If a child must sit in the front seat, the seat belts should be worn properly.
-If an accident occurs and the seat belts are not worn properly, the force of the rapid inflation of the airbag may cause death or serious injury to the child.
-Do not allow any children to stand up or kneel on either rear or front seats.
+If an accident occurs and seat belts are not worn properly, the force of the rapid inflation of the airbag may cause death or serious injury to the child.

+Do not allow the child to stand up or kneel on either rear or front seats.
 An unrestrained child could suffer serious injury or death during emergency braking or a collision.
 Also, do not let the child sit on your lap.
-Holding a child in your arms does not provide sufficient restraint.
+It does not provide sufficient restraint.